sushantsbelapurkar/Stock-Portfolio-Robo-Advisor/README.md

 ## Result
 - For customised Value and Growth portfolio model, performance is better than S&P500 for the period of 2015-2018.
-- For ML/AI driven stock selection - Accuracy achieved ~ 75%.
+- For ML/AI driven stocks selection - Accuracy achieved ~ 75%.